 Here are a few statements from existing Dignity Champions about what being a champion means to them.
-If you want to find out what is involved in becoming a champion and to sign up yourself take a look here.

 To find more examples of why people have become Dignity Champions, visit the Dignity Champions Search page.